j-yan783/j-yan_math.github.io/README.md

 ### [CV](https://www.overleaf.com/read/pxgrhxnkhwmj)

 ## Research
 My main interests are geometric analysis, PDEs and mathematical physics.
-More concretely, I am tring to understand QFT and string theory from index theoretic point of view.
+More concretely, I attempt to understand QFT and string theory from index theoretic point of view.
+See my [Research Statement](https://www.overleaf.com/read/csndqqjyvgvb) for more details.
 ### Here are the projects that I am currently working on

 #### Analytic torsion for Witten Laplacian on noncompact manifolds